Own Your Health: Advance Care Planning in a World of Growing Consumer Empowerment

 While not everyone goes to the length I do when buying appliances, research has shown that Americans are increasingly utilizing choice and thought in many areas of their lives.
 Included in this change is a focus on one of the most important areas in our lives: our health.
 In the past, people relied almost exclusively on their health care provider or, to a lesser extent, their friends or family for health information.
 But the internet is changing the way people relate to health.
 A 2013 study from the Pew Research Center found that 72% of Americans who use the internet had searched for health information in the last year.
 As expected, young people ages 18-29 were the most likely to report having done so (79%), but 71% of adults 50-64 who use the internet did too.
 Even among 65+ people, 59% of adult internet users reported searching for health information online in the last year.

 We in the Palliative Care and Hospice community can improve our work by being sensitive to the growing desire for people to “own their own health.”
 Advance Care Planning, in particular, stands out as one of the most natural ways for individuals to take action along these lines.
 The desire for greater end-of-life care planning engagement clearly exists.
 A 2014 survey by the California Health Care Foundation found the 82% of respondents thought it was important to write down their end-of-life care wishes, but only 23% had done so.
 While several significant obstacles remain for completing an advance directive, including the difficulty of end-of-life care planning conversations and the need for a notary to complete forms in the Carolinas, there are many ways we can help more people act on their desire for planning.
+There are also sites like https://www.lifecoverquotes.org.uk that can help people sort out life insurance that will be able to help their families pay for things like funeral expenses, as well as everyday costs like childcare, mortgage payments, and even household bills.
+Having this in place can certainly make things a little easier for those left behind, as dealing with loss is a difficult enough time as it is without adding money worries into the picture.

 Understanding shifting patient desires can help transform the way people talk about such decisions.
 When individuals take time to reflect on their wishes, discuss them with their family and physician, and formalize them in an advance directive or related document, they are able to take ownership of their care.
-They remove stress from their families and ensure their voice or the voice of trusted loved one remains prominent in their care decisions.
+They remove stress from their families and ensure their voice or the voice of trusted loved ones remains prominent in their care decisions.
 Advance Care Planning boils down to allowing people to keep their values and beliefs central to their care no matter the situation.
 People have long found security when they take the time to discuss and plan the future of their financial possessions.
 We increasingly have chances to ensure people can do the same for their most valuable possession: their health.

 Brian Wood is the Research and Community Outreach Coordinator for Mind My Health, a Duke Endowment-funded project of The Carolinas Center that is creating an online platform for storing and accessing advance care planning documents.
 A recent graduate of Davidson College, he has volunteered with Hospice organizations since 2016 and gained an appreciation for the importance of advance care planning during childhood visits to see his mother’s parishioners in Hospice care.